TY - JOUR

 AU - Vásquez, Melanie

-PY - 2025/4/8
+PY - 2025/4

-Y1 - 2025/4/8
+Y1 - 2025/4

-N2 - PURPOSE: This study primarily aimed at observing whether high-frequency vibration devices generate tissue mobilization on facial, neck, and chest tissues.
+N2 - Purpose: This study primarily aimed at observing whether high-frequency vibration devices generate tissue mobilization on facial, neck, and chest tissues.
 An additional objective was to inspect resulting self-perceived sensation of massage-like sensation.
-METHOD: Fifty-two participants engaged in a set of three phonatory tasks: (a) phonation with Shaker Medic Plus device, (b) phonation with Acapella Choice device, and (c) sustained vowel [a:] (control task).
+Method: Fifty-two participants engaged in a set of three phonatory tasks: (a) phonation with Shaker Medic Plus device, (b) phonation with Acapella Choice device, and (c) sustained vowel [a:] (control task).
 Self-perceived massage-like sensation was also assessed.
 All exercises were performed at three loudness levels.
 Tissue mobilization was captured by four accelerometers placed in four different locations: (a) over the cheek, (b) over the neck, (c) over the thyroid cartilage, and (d) over the suprasternal notch.
 Frequency, amplitude, and regularity of tissue oscillation were measured.
-RESULTS: Analyses of variance showed significant second-order interactions for vibration amplitude and frequency.
+Results: Analyses of variance showed significant second-order interactions for vibration amplitude and frequency.
 A two-way interaction (Task × Location) was observed for jitter, and no significant interactions were found for shimmer.
-Self-perceived massage-like sensation results showed that Acapella and Shaker generate almost identical effects, both being significantly higher to the one delivered by vowel [a:].
-CONCLUSION: Both Acapella and Shaker devices are able to mobilize tissues.
+Selfperceived massage-like sensation results showed that Acapella and Shaker generate almost identical effects, both being significantly higher to the one delivered by vowel [a:].
+Conclusion: Both Acapella and Shaker devices are able to mobilize tissues.
 Tasks, loudness level, and location could produce an effect on tissue oscillation variables.
 The Acapella device tends to produce a larger amplitude of vibration than the Shaker does.
 However, self-reported sensation of massage is virtually the same for both devices.
 Control of dependent variables of tissue oscillation (frequency, amplitude, and regularity) is apparently relevant to obtain the greatest massage-like effect in patients.

-AB - PURPOSE: This study primarily aimed at observing whether high-frequency vibration devices generate tissue mobilization on facial, neck, and chest tissues.
+AB - Purpose: This study primarily aimed at observing whether high-frequency vibration devices generate tissue mobilization on facial, neck, and chest tissues.
 An additional objective was to inspect resulting self-perceived sensation of massage-like sensation.
-METHOD: Fifty-two participants engaged in a set of three phonatory tasks: (a) phonation with Shaker Medic Plus device, (b) phonation with Acapella Choice device, and (c) sustained vowel [a:] (control task).
+Method: Fifty-two participants engaged in a set of three phonatory tasks: (a) phonation with Shaker Medic Plus device, (b) phonation with Acapella Choice device, and (c) sustained vowel [a:] (control task).
 Self-perceived massage-like sensation was also assessed.
 All exercises were performed at three loudness levels.
 Tissue mobilization was captured by four accelerometers placed in four different locations: (a) over the cheek, (b) over the neck, (c) over the thyroid cartilage, and (d) over the suprasternal notch.
 Frequency, amplitude, and regularity of tissue oscillation were measured.
-RESULTS: Analyses of variance showed significant second-order interactions for vibration amplitude and frequency.
+Results: Analyses of variance showed significant second-order interactions for vibration amplitude and frequency.
 A two-way interaction (Task × Location) was observed for jitter, and no significant interactions were found for shimmer.
-Self-perceived massage-like sensation results showed that Acapella and Shaker generate almost identical effects, both being significantly higher to the one delivered by vowel [a:].
-CONCLUSION: Both Acapella and Shaker devices are able to mobilize tissues.
+Selfperceived massage-like sensation results showed that Acapella and Shaker generate almost identical effects, both being significantly higher to the one delivered by vowel [a:].
+Conclusion: Both Acapella and Shaker devices are able to mobilize tissues.
 Tasks, loudness level, and location could produce an effect on tissue oscillation variables.
 The Acapella device tends to produce a larger amplitude of vibration than the Shaker does.
 However, self-reported sensation of massage is virtually the same for both devices.
 Control of dependent variables of tissue oscillation (frequency, amplitude, and regularity) is apparently relevant to obtain the greatest massage-like effect in patients.

-UR - http://www.scopus.com/inward/record.url?scp=105003212745&partnerID=8YFLogxK
+UR - https://www.scopus.com/pages/publications/105003212745

 U2 - 10.1044/2025_JSLHR-24-00597